cloudmanlabs/techadvisory/README.md

     Fitgap is a spreadsheet that forms part of the Selection Criteria questions.

-    In total it has 10 columns: Requirement Type, Level 1, Level 2, Level 3, Requirement, Client, Business Oportunity, Vendor Response, Comment, Score.
+    In total it has 10 columns: Requirement Type, Level 1, Level 2, Level 3, Requirement, Client, Business Opportunity, Vendor Response, Comment, Score.

     There are three sides to the fitgap:
-        Accenture / client see the first 5 and Client, Business Oportunity on newProjectSetup Only the last are editable through the excel The first 5 need to be uploaded
+        Accenture / client see the first 5 and Client, Business Opportunity on newProjectSetup Only the last are editable through the excel The first 5 need to be uploaded